Regenerative Agriculture in Practice 2019/2020 – Grazing Management

 Graeme trains throughout Australia on regenerating grasslands using planned grazing management.
 He has also carried out bushfire and drought extension for Victorian DPI, provided Holistic Management® training for CMA’s and universities, consulted for the meat industry on eating quality and marketing as well as currently managing STIPA Native Grass Association Inc.

-• Thursday September 25th: Participant Project Applications Open
+• Thursday September 25th: Participant Program Applications Open

-• Friday October 25th: Participant Project Applications Close
+• Friday October 25th: Participant Program Applications Close

 • October 2019 to February 2020: Area fenced off for grazing practice.